bdnorris/DES-340/lectures/lecture16-position-and-display.md

 }
 ```

-My `<h1>` would be positioned relative to whatever anscestor had a position set, possibly all the way up to the document root.
+My `<h1>` would be positioned relative to whatever ancestor had a position set, possibly all the way up to the document root.

 If instead I set positioning on the `.header` element...